Syzygy Theoretic Approach to Horrocks-type Criteria for Vector Bundles: Syzygy theoretic approach to quasi-Buchsbaum bundles on

 \section{Syzygy theoretic approach to quasi-Buchsbaum bundles on ${\mathbb P}^3$}

-Our topic of this section is a syzygy theoretic approach to study the structure of a class of quasi-Buchsbaum bundles, although some of the results in Section~3 and 4 are overlaped.
-As previously explained, ACM bundles on the projective space consists of line bundles, and Buchsbaum ones are differential $p$-forms, in other words, a syzygy module of the Koszul complex of the polynomial ring.
-Now we will investigate a vector bundle by constructing a free resolution arising from non-vanishing intermediate cohomologies.
-In particular, we focus on a study of quasi-Buchsbaum bundles on ${\mathbb P}^3$ with $\dim_k {\rm H}^1_*({\mathcal E})= \dim_k{\rm H}^2_*({\mathcal E})=1$.
-In this case, there is an interesting relationship between a quasi-Buchsbaum module and the correponding skew-symmetric matrix.
-In order to proceed on the study, we use a theory of system of parameters developed from the theory of Buchsbaum rings.
-The behavior of system of parameters in the spectral sequence plays an important role to give the structure of quasi-Buchsbaum bundles. \\
+Our topic of this section is a syzygy theoretic approach to study the structure of a class of quasi-Buchsbaum bundles.
+In particular, we focus on a study of quasi-Buchsbaum bundles on ${\mathbb P}^3$ with $\dim_k {\rm H}^1_*({\mathcal E})= \dim_k{\rm H}^2_*({\mathcal E})=1$ by constructing a free resolution arising from their non-vanishing intermediate cohomologies.
+We will describes quasi-Buchsbaum bundles on ${\mathbb P}^3$ and the corresponding skew-symmetric matrices in a view of standard system of parameters developed from the theory of Buchsbaum rings.

 Let $S = k[x_0,\cdots,x_n]$ be a polynomial ring over a field $k$ with $\deg x_i = 1$, $i=0, \cdots,n$.
 Let $M$ be a finitely generated graded $S$-module of $\dim M = d + 1$.
 Assume that $M$ has a finite local cohomology, that is, $\ell ({\rm H}^i_{\mathfrak m}(M)) < \infty$, equivalently $\widetilde{M}$ is locally free on ${\rm Proj}\, S$.